 Imagine two teams.

 The first team runs retrospectives every two weeks.
 There is limited engagement.
-People look around the room blankly or turn off their camera to avoid participating.
+People look around the room blankly or turn off their cameras to avoid participating.
 No one feels safe enough to talk about how they really feel.

 Which team do you think learns more?
 Grows together?
 Becomes more productive over time?
-Clearly the latter.
+Clearly, the latter.

 And that's largely because the second team has a high degree of psychological safety.

-But, what is psychological safety and how do we build it with our teams?
+But what is psychological safety, and how do we build it with our teams?

-“These findings shed light on the importance of quality relationships in the workplace for cultivating and developing perceptions of psychological safety and ultimately learning behaviours in organizations“
+"These findings shed light on the importance of quality relationships in the workplace for cultivating and developing perceptions of psychological safety and ultimately learning behaviours in organizations "

 But there's more.

 OK.
 We’ve established that research regularly underscores the importance of psychological safety in creating a working environment that fosters collaboration and productivity.
-But, what does psychological safety actually look like?
+But what does psychological safety actually look like?

 Esther Derby, co-author of Agile Retrospectives: Making Good Teams Great, explains that “psychological safety does not mean that you feel comfortable all the time.
-Psychological safety means is that you feel comfortable talking about what makes you uncomfortable.”
+Psychological safety means you feel comfortable talking about what makes you uncomfortable.”